 For several years employees of Engro while traveling on the National Highway from Sukkur to Daharki, passed the Qadirpur gas field.
 Located 600 km from Karachi, the Qadirpur gas field is amongst Pakistan's largest gas reserves.
 From the highway they could see a huge flare of permeate gas.
 This flare, which is the by-product of the gas purification process, consisted mainly of Methane (60%), Carbon Dioxide (31%), Nitrogen (8%), Hydrogen Sulfide (320ppm), and about 1% of other hydrocarbons.
 The sulfur content made it unfit for household consumption.
 Our team was finally struck with the idea that energy could be harnessed from this waste gas.
-Use of permeate gas is flared, hence its utilization resulted in a 'green solution' falling in line with Engro's philosophy.
+Use of permeate gas for electricity generation would also reduce carbon dioxide emissions produced when the gas is flared, hence its utilization resulted in a 'green solution' falling in line with Engro's philosophy.
 And so that short journey from Sukkur to Daharki became the stepping stone for our journey into the power sector.